Calila e Dimna: Summary

 There was a large murder of crows and a large parliament of owls living on a mountain.
 The two colonies disliked each other, and one night the king of the owls led an attack on the crow colony and killed many crows, took many as prisoners and injured many as well.
 The crows complained to their ruler, who then consulted the five wise crows of the colony.
 Three suggested running away and relocating from the mountain, one suggested to propose a treaty wherein the crows would pay the owls an annual tribute in lieu of safety.
 The king disliked the counsel of the first four owls.
-The fifth crow suggested that the crow king rip off some of the advisor's own feathers and attack him, leaving him in a dishevelled state, so that he could infiltrate the owl colony as a double agent.
+The fifth crow suggested that the crow king rip off some of the advisor's own feathers and attack him, leaving him in a disheveled state, so that he could infiltrate the owl colony as a double agent.

-When the owls came upon the crow spy, they didn't know what to do with him, so the owl ruler consulted his advisors, one said to kill him but the other two were in favour of keeping him alive as an advisor.
-The first advisor was still adamant that they should kill the crow but he was ignored.
+When the owls came upon the crow spy, they did not know what to do with him, so the owl ruler consulted his advisors, one said to kill him but the other two were in favour of keeping him alive as an advisor.
+The first advisor was still adamant that they should kill the crow, but he was ignored.
 The crow rose in status amongst the owls and learned their secrets.
 One day he returned to the crow colony and told them of the owls lair, they had burrows in the mountain side.
 The crows conspired to carry dry firewood and dump it into the burrows before setting them alight, therefore killing all the owls by fire or by the smoke.
 The crows executed their plan to perfection and all the owls were killed.
 The crow spy was welcomed back a hero for saving the crows from the owls.